Mohindar99/Mohindar99/README.md

 <br />
 <br></br>
-hi, i'm <b>Mohindar Amarnadh</b> , a passionate self-taught solidity web3 developer and a freelance software engineer from india. my passion for coding lies with dreaming up ideas and making them come true with elegant interfaces. i take great care in the experience, architecture, and code quality of the things I build.
+hi, i'm <b>Mohindar Amarnadh</b> , a passionate self-taught web3 developer and a freelance software engineer from india. my passion for coding lies with dreaming up ideas and making them come true with elegant interfaces. i take great care in the experience, architecture, and code quality of the things I build.
 <br></br>
 i am also an open-source enthusiast and maintainer. i learned a lot from the open-source community and i love how blockchain helps in democratizing content creation and eliminating the middleman.